alvagante/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

 ### Managing additional repositories

-There 2 ways to are manage repos, the first is to specify the typical data to use in apt repos:
+There 2 ways to manage repos, the first is to specify the typical data to use in apt repos:

     elasticsearch::settings:
       init_file_path: '/etc/default/elasticsearch'